-For the full story (or for those children who want “proof”), be sure to read the super-cute book, The Original Switch Witch, to your kids:
+For the full story (or for those children who want “proof”), be sure to read the super-cute book, Trick or Treat (the Switch Witch and how she came to be), to your kids:

 In the book, they explain about how the candy is used for fuel (to heat the house, for the broom, etc.).